Updated on November 17, 2023 by Julie McCool

 - Explore Dyke Marsh and the Mount Vernon Trail

-Here are a few more of our favorite hikes that are open and accessible on Christmas day:
+Here are some of our favorite winter hikes in Northern Virginia that are open and accessible on Christmas Day:

 - Mason Neck State Park for birding and hiking along the marshes and bays of the Potomac.

 - Manassas National Battlefield for a historic drive or hike.
-The Visitor Center will be closed on Christmas, but the park is open.
+The Visitor Center is closed on Christmas, but the park is open.

-- Potomac Heritage Trail in Great Falls for a hike and a little history along the Potomac River.
+- Potomac Heritage Trail in Seneca Regional Park for a hike with a little history along the Potomac River.

-- Great Falls Loop Hike for beautiful views along Difficult Run and the Potomac even when Great Falls Park is closed for the holiday.
+- Difficult Run and Great Falls Hike for beautiful views along Difficult Run and the Potomac River.
+This is a great way to access the park when Great Falls Park is closed on Christmas Day.

 - Scott's Run Waterfall Hike for a short but sometimes steep hike to a pretty waterfall.